nystudio107/craft-code-editor/README.md

 ### In Frontend Templates

-Code Editor also works in frontend templates, but you'll need to specifically enable it.
+Code Editor also works in frontend templates, but you can disable it via the `allowTemplateAccess` config setting.
+This is enabled by default.

+There is also a `allowFrontendAccess` which is disabled by default.
+This allows access to the `codeeditor/autocomplete/index` endpoint for Twig & Craft API autocompletes.
+This is disabled by default, so if you want these completions on the frontend, you'll need to specifically enable it.

 Do so by copying the `config.php` file to the Craft CMS `config/` directory, renaming the file to `codeeditor.php` in the process, then set the `allowFrontendAccess` setting to `true`: